multi-genre vocalist & educator

 Her vocal journey began as a young child singing Tin Pan Alley favourites around the piano with her Mum.
 As a young adult, she discovered how fun karaoke is and how much she loved grabbing a microphone!
 When Kim began studying at The Victoria Conservatory of Music (VCM), she became hooked on technique and discovered her love for opera.

-Kim's lead operatic roles include Zia Principessa in Puccini’s "Suor Angelica" and Miss Todd in Menotti’s "The Old maid and the Thief" with The VCM's Opera Studio.
-Other noteworthy performances include "Brahms Alto Rhapsody", Robert Fleming’s "The Confession Stone", and alto soloist for Handel’s "Messiah".
-In Halifax, Kim loved performing at Grafton Street Dinner Theatre.
-She was lead singer for NOVA, a dance band that specialized in Latin and older pop sounds and was lead singer for The SeaNotes Big Band in Oak Harbor, WA for two years.
+Kim's operatic roles include Zia Principessa in Puccini’s "Suor Angelica" and Miss Todd in Menotti’s "The Old maid and the Thief" with The VCM's Opera Studio.
+Other noteworthy performances include "Brahms Alto Rhapsody" with The Civic Orchestra of Victoria, Robert Fleming’s "The Confession Stone", and alto soloist for Handel’s "Messiah" with the Sooke Philharmonic Orchestra.
+In the musical theatre world, Kim loved performing at Grafton Street Dinner Theatre in Halifax.
+She was the lead singer for NOVA, a dance band that specialized in Latin and older pop sounds and she was also the lead singer for The SeaNotes Big Band in Oak Harbor, WA for two years.
 Currently, she is the lead singer for The Commodores Big Band, a band with a 40 year history in Victoria.

 In the past few years Kim has formed her own ensembles and is loving the collaboration with many of Victoria's finest musicians.
 This year, Kim co-ordinated the highly successful "Ella at 100" tribute show which sold out Hermann's Jazz Club and the Osborne Bay Pub in Crofton.
 Last summer Kim finished recording a 4 song demo and a CD is certainly in her future!